stephband/scribe/README.md

 ![Dum-de-de-duuum](example.png)

 That's right.
 You only need to give it the notes.
-Scribe interprets the notes and writes out the notation.
+Scribe interprets the notes and writes out the notation with rests and ties in place.

 A note array contains four values: the type string <code>'note'</code>,